 Despite the hefty robustness of these pans, they do need a little TLC with seasoning before use, much like a cast iron pan, and this does need to be repeated from time to time.
 Also, unlike some non-stick, using a little oil when cooking is recommended as you're cooking on steel and non-stick.

 On the test, the pans were sublime.
-The 1.5 litres of water boiled in 3 minutes and 5 seconds and stopped dead when we switched off the heat.
+The 1.5 litres of water boiled in three minutes and five seconds and stopped dead when we switched off the heat.
 The gentle simmering of the onions was on the lowest heat.

 The pans may be expensive, but with just a little TLC, they will pay back in bucketloads with their ease of use, fast, quality cooking, and stunning appearance.
 You will not want to put them back in the cupboard.
 Read more about HexClad in our guide: Is HexClad worth it?